hejnym/autotest-bundle/README.md

 # Default configuration for extension with alias: "autotest"
 autotest:

     # Paths that will be excluded from the test.
+Exclusion is made before resolving paths therefore the regex may include curly braces (if the route to be excluded contains them).
     exclude: []

     # Paths that will be included into the test as they could not be resolved automatically.
 Array of object in format name:{nameOfRoute}, path:{manuallyAddedPath}'